awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.MultiAZDBClusters.md

 | AWS GovCloud \(US\-East\) | – |
 | AWS GovCloud \(US\-West\) | – |

-You can also list the supported versions in a Region for the db\.r5d\.large DB instance class by running the following AWS CLI command\.
+You can also list the available versions in a Region for the db\.r5d\.large DB instance class by running the following AWS CLI command\.

 For Linux, macOS, or Unix: